DFFB(LOCAL) - REDUCTION IN FORCE: PROGRAM CHANGE

 The Superintendent shall recommend to the Board the nonrenewal of the identified employees within the affected employment areas.

 After considering the Superintendent's recommendations, the Board shall determine the employees to be proposed for nonrenewal, as appropriate.
-If the Board votes to propose nonrenewal of one or more employees, the Board shall specify the manner of hearing in accordance with DFBB(LOCAL).

 The evidentiary hearing by the independent hearing examiner, the Board, or other person designated in DFBB(LOCAL), if the employee requests a hearing.